Tailored Support

 1. Introduction

 Engaging in sexually intimate relationships in a foreign country can lead to unsafe sexual experiences and poor sexual health outcomes, especially for those who are newly sexually active.
-International education practitioners act as important intermediaries between health services that provide sexual health advice to international learners.
+International education practitioners act as important intermediaries between health services that provide sexual health advice to cross-border learners.
 Practitioners thus need to be prepared, cognisant of the cultural context and dimensions, and aware of available resources and referral opportunities.

 2. Factors influencing sexual health outcomes for international students